 Reopening October 5th

-New Rochelle Day Nursery will be reopening on October 5, 2020 and will be following all CDC and NYSOCFS recommended guidelines and procedures to help keep everyone safe.
+New Rochelle Day Nursery has reopened on October 5, 2020 and are following all CDC and NYSOCFS recommended guidelines and procedures to help keep everyone safe.

 The New Rochelle Day Nursery (NRDN) is a private not-for-profit day care center.
 The first nursery in the State of New York to be licensed (1905), NRDN is also the oldest social service agency still in existence in Westchester County.